 You can also follow the activity of people who interest you (see Network Overview) and receive a notification when someone follows you (see Subscribing to Email Notifications of Updates to Confluence Content).

-There are a few ways to manage notifications and tasks in Confluence:
+There are two ways to manage notifications in Confluence: